Eduardo Doryan: Other roles

 He was a tenured full professor at the University of Costa Rica and later on he also taught at INCAE (Instituto Centroamericano de Administración de Empresas), a leading graduate business school in Latin America with activities in more than a dozen countries.

-As head of various major projects while at INCAE he gave advise at the highest levels of government on economic, social and institutional reforms in Central and South America, at different times he was consultant to the Organization of American States, the United Nations Development Program, and the United Nations Industrial Development Organization.
+As head of various major projects while at INCAE he gave advice at the highest levels of government on economic, social and institutional reforms in Central and South America, at different times he was consultant to the Organization of American States, the United Nations Development Program, and the United Nations Industrial Development Organization.
 He was also the Director of the Latin American Center for Competitiveness and Sustainable Development at INCAE.
 In that capacity, he provided intellectual and managerial oversight to a team of professionals collaborating with the Central American presidents to develop and implement a strategic framework for competitiveness and sustainable development in the region.

 As a private consultant he participated in numerous exercises of strategic planning and organizational reform of medium and large firms, and small and large cooperatives.
 He has also been in his different capacities a speaker in Asia, North America, Latin America, the Caribbean, Europe and Africa on issues related to global reform, knowledge society, economic and social policy, strategic planning and organizational reform, and health and education-related issues.